ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/image.md

  * `location` - (Optional) Id of the existing image's location.
  * `type` - (Optional) The image type, HDD or CD-ROM.
  * `cloud_init` - (Optional) Cloud init compatibility ("NONE" or "V1")
- * `version` - (Optional) Version of the image (see details below).
-Please note that this argument is **DEPRECATED**, and we do not recommend using it since it does not assure correct results.

-If both "name" and "version" are provided the plugin will concatenate the two strings in this format [name]-[version].

 ## Attributes Reference